funtoo/boxer/README.rst

 For the container system you wish to make images for, you will need to have that container system installed locally and your user account will need permission to use it.
-In addition, you will also need Python 3, Jinja2 and PyYAML installed and available.
+In addition, you will also need Python 3, SubPop, Jinja2 and PyYAML installed and available.
+This can be accomplished by installing funtoo-boxer from PyPi via ``pip install`` or by installing the ``boxer`` Funtoo package.